Digital tactics can be a boon for bricks and mortar retailers

 Here’s a checklist of 5 things you can do straight away:

-1) Improve your store-related areas of your website
+1. Improve the store-related areas of your website

 It’s likely that a large number of your visitors are already looking for store information on your website or app.